tenstorrent/tt-metal/ttnn/README.md

     * You can add one or both of these environment variables
         *   `export TT_METAL_LOGGER_TYPES=Op`
         *   `export TT_METAL_LOGGER_LEVEL=DEBUG`
+    * In addition, you can add the following environment variable to print currently executing ttnn operations.
+This basically makes every op blocking, ensuring that what is printed is actually executing.
+Otherwise, logging may not be representative of where the error occurs.
+Note: you may want to omit this when using gdb since there may be interactions with gdb.
+        *  `export TTNN_CONFIG_OVERRIDES='{"enable_fast_runtime_mode": false, "enable_logging": true}'`
     * For the location of the operations use the following environment variable
         * `export OPERATION_HISTORY_CSV=<filename>`
 * What is the format for git commit messages?